leblocks/lazy-eye-blocks/README.md

 * Following WebAPIs are being used: *Element.classList.add*, *document.querySelector*, *document.getElementById*, *document.createElement*, *Element.appendChild*.
 Those APIs are not being transpiled by babel.
 So correct polyfills should be provided for older browsers.

 ***CSS issues:***
-* There is usage of CSS flexbox property.
+* There is a usage of CSS flexbox property.
 If it will remain -> need to adjust transpilation level of babel preset.
 So code won't be transpiled to support browsers of versions that are lower than flexbox support.
 * Order of *@import* statements in *src/mains.scss* is important.
 This probably can be solved with proper webpack configuration.